Flourishing together

 We do not publish any information that could be used to identify individual pupils.

-Which three-and four-year-olds will be eligible for the EYPP?
+Which children will be eligible for the EYPP?

-A child will be eligible for the EYPP if they:
+A three to four year old child will be eligible for the EYPP if they:

 Measuring the impact of the EYPP